 Talya Lockman-FineLead Fellow

-Talya is a 3L at Yale Law School.
-She works on socioeconomic rights, both in the context of global economic inequality and locally, and has more recently focused on coordinating eviction-related services.
+Talya is the Bernstein International Human Rights Fellow at the International Senior Lawyers Project.
+She works on socioeconomic rights, in the context of global economic inequality and nationally, including a focus on coordinating eviction-related services.

 Olivia RosenthalLead Fellow

 Olivia is a 2L at Stanford Law School.
 She has a background in access to social services, particularly reproductive and maternal care.
 She spent the past summer in Richmond, Virginia researching potential programs the city can implement to address its eviction crisis.

 Roda is studying Management Science and Engineering and Public Policy at Stanford.
 She is passionate about access to justice and is completing an AmeriCorps fellowship through JusticeCorps.
 She has led research on eviction and legal services, has worked as a TA for classes at Stanford Law School, Harvard GSD, and MIT, and written articles on PIT projects.
 Roda aspires to be a lawyer working with underserved communities in need of imminent legal aid.

 Eleanor SherlineResearch Assistant

 Eleanor is majoring in Political Science and Symbolic Systems.
 She has been writing case studies on Public Interest Technology and creating FAQ template messages for eviction.